 You can also ask your friends and on social media if anyone is hiring work-from-home positions.
 You never know who has the right connection unless you ask!

-This is something my husband did all throughout college for grocery money and is a good option for anyone who is looking for an extra $100 or so a week.
+My husband donated plasma throughout college for grocery money.
+This is a good option for anyone that needs an extra $100 or so a week.

 You do have to be 18 years old to donate and in good health, so be sure to research the qualifications with your local donation center.

 12. Be Patient